MolEvolEpid/wavess/README.md

 devtools::install_github("MolEvolEpid/wavess")
 ```

-This will not install the vignettes locally.
-If you’d like to install
+This will not install the vignettes locally, but you can still see the
+vignettes on the [website](https://molevolepid.github.io/wavess/).
+If
-the vignettes locally, you can use the command:
+you’d like to install the vignettes locally, you can use the command:

 ``` r
 # install.packages("devtools")